sheltermanager/asm3/src/static/pages/manual/_sources/csvimportfields.rst.txt

     Some comments for the animal's markings field.
 ANIMALHEALTHPROBLEMS
     Some comments for the animal's health problems field.
+ANIMALWARNING
+    A popup warning to display when viewing the animal record.
 ANIMALNEUTERED
     Y/N to indicate yes/no
 ANIMALNEUTEREDDATE